 Get ready to launch your career!
 By taking a dual credit class, you earn both high school and college credit for that class.
 This allows you to jumpstart your college career and save money on your future degree.
 For more information, check with your high school counselor.

-Soft Skills Needed: ability to work in a team environment, can-do attitude, dependability and reliability, motivation, effective verbal communications
+Employability Skills Needed: ability to work in a team environment, can-do attitude, dependability and reliability, motivation, effective verbal communications